Protect Intellectual Property

 Stopfakes.gov is a one-stop shop for U.S. government tools and resources on intellectual property rights (IPR).
 You will find business guides, country toolkits, upcoming training events, and more on the site.

 How to Protect your IP

-IP includes copyrights, which cover works of authorship, such as books, logos and software.
-It also includes patents, which protect inventions.
+Copyrights, which cover works of authorship, such as books, logos and software, is part of intellectual property protection, as are patents, which protect inventions.
 Other types of IP include trademarks, designs and trade secrets.

 The first thing you need to do to safeguard your intellectual property is to file for protection in the United States.
 Your state’s bar association can recommend experienced lawyers who can help you with that.